BYD Seagull vs Nissan Leaf: Ultra-Affordable EV Showdown - ThinkEV Canada comparison

 Provincial rebates complicate the math further.
 British Columbia's CleanBC Go Electric program offers up to $4,000 on used EVs under certain conditions.
 Quebec's Roulez vert program has its own thresholds.
 Ontario offers nothing provincially.
 Alberta offers nothing.
 The Seagull won't qualify for any federal or provincial incentive tied to country of manufacture — but a used Leaf might qualify for used-vehicle provincial incentives depending on the year and your province's rules.

 The honest risk: tariff policy can shift again.
 The Seagull's pricing isn't locked until it's on Canadian dealer lots.
 A used Leaf at $20,000 is a price you can verify today.
-A counter-argument: even if tariffs increase moderately, BYD's manufacturing cost advantage is so large that the Seagull could absorb a 10–15% price increase and still be the cheapest new EV on the Canadian market by a wide margin.
-The company sells the Seagull in China for the equivalent of roughly $13,000 CAD.
-There's margin to absorb tariff volatility.
+A counter-argument: even if tariffs increase moderately, BYD's manufacturing cost advantage is large enough that the Seagull could still remain one of the cheapest new EVs in Canada.
+But that remains a launch thesis, not a finished price sheet.

-For the full landscape of what's available at these price points, see our most affordable EVs in Canada 2026 roundup.
+For the full picture of what's available at these price points, see our most affordable EVs in Canada 2026 roundup.

 Winner — Price: Seagull on paper, Leaf on certainty.
-If the Seagull lands at $18,000 as expected, it wins this category cleanly.
+If the Seagull lands aggressively, it could win this category cleanly.
 Until it's confirmed on a Canadian lot, the Leaf is the known quantity.

 BATTERY

-This is where the Seagull wins decisively on engineering — and where the Leaf has a documented weakness.
+This is where the Seagull has the stronger theoretical case on chemistry, and where the Leaf has the more documented real-world weakness.

 NOCO Boost Plus GB40 Jump Starter